emveleva/GameSpace/README.md

 ## Asynchronous Processing

-Celery with Redis is used for background task processing.
+The application uses Celery to demonstrate asynchronous task processing.

+For simplified setup and exam compatibility, Celery is configured to run in eager mode, meaning tasks execute immediately within the request-response cycle instead of requiring a separate worker or Redis server.

+Configuration
+CELERY_TASK_ALWAYS_EAGER = True
+CELERY_TASK_IGNORE_RESULT = True

+Behavior
+.delay() is used to simulate asynchronous task execution Tasks are executed immediately (no background worker required) Email notifications are still fully functional
+No Redis installation is required to run the project

 Features:
 - Sends email notifications when a review is added to a game
 - Runs tasks asynchronously without blocking the main application

 ---